 It's worth noting that most ethernet cables are different, so if the one you're planning to use has been sitting in a drawer for the last ten years, it's worth getting a new one that's a minimum CAT5e.
 Make sure you check the length of the cable too, to make sure it covers the distance between your PS5 and the router (especially if your router is in a different part of your home).

-There should be some great deals on PS5 accessories in both promotions, but for the time being, we'd recommend following Jelly Deals on Twitter to stay up-to-date with the latest discounts and promotions in the world of video games and tech.
+We'd also recommend following Jelly Deals on Twitter to stay up-to-date with the latest discounts and promotions in the world of video games and tech.